 Localized Paralysis and Generalized Paralysis

-Generalized paralysis is a group of conditions that can affect larger portions or multiple parts of one’s body.
+A Generalized Paralysis is a group of conditions that can affect larger portions or multiple parts of one’s body.
 For example, generalized paralysis can affect one’s entire arm, rather than just the hand.
 Here are the different types of general paralysis:

 - Affects an arm or a leg